ailtonbaren/kbdlight/README.md

 # kbdlight
-Simple Bash script using brightnessctl for backlight effects.
+Simple Bash script using brightnessctl for backlight effects..